 increased calmness and a decrease in stress-related behaviours, as well as the number, severity and length of meltdowns.

-Importantly, families who have lived with a dog, or believe they will enjoy living with a dog, and those children or other family members who do not show any fear around dogs will get the most out of working with an Assistance Dog.
+Importantly, families who have lived with a dog, or believe they will enjoy living with a dog, and those children or other family members who do not show any fear around dogs, will get the most out of working with an Assistance Dog.

 What are the logistical implications of owning an Assistance Dog?

 While there can be many benefits to having an Assistance Dog, there are also some important logistical implications that we encourage each family to consider.
-Better understanding and accepting these implications can enhance the benefits of having an Assistance Dog.
+Better understanding and accepting of these implications can enhance the benefits of having an Assistance Dog.

 Dogs should not be left at home alone for more than a 2-3 hours per day.